segfaultsoftware/rubric-builder/README.md

 ## Feature TODOs
 1. ~~Finish styling with Bootstrap~~
 2. ~~Invite by email directly to a Rubric~~
-3. Make mobile friendly
+3. ~~Make mobile friendly~~
-4. Decision making algorithm to better calibration
+4. ~~Decision making algorithm to better calibration~~
-5. Noun shuffling refactor (the words I use make a statistician cringe)
+5. ~~Noun shuffling refactor (the words I use make a statistician cringe)~~

+Tracking in github now: https://github.com/users/utricularian/projects/1/views/1